stygiansabyss/mass-effect-5e-fantasy-grounds/readme.md

 		4. Vehicle Handling
 3. Grab the extension
 	1. I am working on an extension to add more of the rules directly into Fantasy Grounds.
 You can find it [here on github](https://github.com/stygiansabyss/mass-effect-5e-fantasy-grounds-ext).

+# Unique Choices Made

+## Shields

+Until the extension piece of this handles it better, I have currently elected to use Temp HP for shields.
+Its a bit annoying, especially when dealing with shields AND tech armor, but it's the best I have found so far.

+## Spells

+Spells are added as 3 spells per.
+One for the base spell and one for each advancement.
+I tried to change the text correctly for the advancements.

+For ease of filtering and organizing, I did the following for each spell.

+- The `School` is what will use Tech, Biotic, or Combat.
+- The `Source` will show what classes can use it.
+- The `Components` will be used for Prime and Detonates keywords.

+## Conditions

+If you look in the spell list, you will notice a source called `Generic`.
+This has "spells" I made to make applying certain conditions easier.

+- Lifted
+	- This contains effects when put on a character sheet that will apply "Primed: Force" and "Restrained" to a target.
+- Primers
+	- This will contain all available prime options that can be easily applied to a target.
+- Shields
+	- Currently, this allows you to set a Temporary HP heal to add shields.

+## Naming Convetions

+In the rules for the Mass Effect conversion, they have done a great job of switching spell to power in their text.
+The problem with this is that Fantasy Grounds uses key sentence hunting to do it magic behind the scenes.
+So while "Ranged power attack" is correct for the setting, "Ranged spell attack" is used in the power descriptions.

+The same is true for GP.
+I have not tested to see if setting something to Credits works, so for now all prices are listed in GP.
+They are using the credits value though, so you do not need to divide by 100.